awsdocs/amazon-lumberyard-user-guide/doc_source/mobile-project-settings-tool.md

 **Note**
 If you want to deploy your changes immediately, choose **Yes**\.
 Lumberyard Editor doesn't automatically run the `configure` command and will not prompt you to do so later\.

-![\[The displays a successful configure and shows "Reconfiguration Finished."\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/mobile-project-settings-tool-using-reconfigure-result.png)
+![\[The Project Settings Tool displays a successful configure and shows "Reconfiguration Finished."\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/mobile-project-settings-tool-using-reconfigure-result.png)

 ## Properties<a name="mobile-project-settings-tool-properties"></a>

-See the following properties in the ****\.
+See the following properties in the **Project Settings Tool**\.

 ### Base Settings<a name="mobile-project-settings-tool-properties-base"></a>